YuanN1ng/YuanN1ng.github.io/_pages/about.md

 > — Johann Wolfgang von Goethe

-I am interested in Multi-modal Learning, especially the intersection of Vision and Language.
+I am interested in Multimodal Learning, especially the intersection of Vision and Language.

-Before infants acquire language, they begin perceiving the world through vision.
-Throughout life, nearly half of the human brain is directly or indirectly engaged in processing visual information, making vision a natural starting point for intelligence and language.
-In turn, language—what sets humans apart from other species—enables abstract thinking that moves beyond phenomena toward the laws.
+Before infants acquire language, they begin perceiving the world through vision, making vision a natural starting point for intelligence.
+In turn, language—what sets humans apart from other species—enables abstract thinking that moves from phenomena toward underlying laws.

-For models, however, raw visual information are weakly structured and overwhelmingly dense, making them too obscure to be observed as the initial substrate for building the understanding.
-By contrast, the linguistic information accumulated over millennia can be viewed as information that has been processed and compressed by humans, offering a more friendly starting point; hence the language modality has become the starting point of modern artificial intelligence (e.g., LLM).
+For models, however, raw visual information is weakly structured and overwhelmingly dense, making it too obscure to be observed as the initial substrate for building intelligence.
+By contrast, linguistic data accumulated over millennia can be seen as human-processed and compressed information, offering a friendlier starting point (as exemplified by LLMs).

-Based on these observations and thoughts, I believe that refining the interaction between vision and language is one of the key directions to advancing model's intelligence and understanding.
+Based on these observations, I believe that, although their learning have different starting points, refining vision–language interaction plays a key role in improving models’ intelligence—just as it does in human intelligence.
+Therefore, my goal is to strengthen vision–language interaction, thereby enhancing models’ understanding.